 It is recommended that the A/V system be tested at least an hour in advance when used in a program.
-Operating the karaoke system requires a reservation with the Director of Student and Residence Life.

 FITNESS CENTER REGULATIONS

 No person is permitted to use the Fitness Center or outdoor recreational athletic facilities until the individual has reviewed and signed all applicable forms.
 Guests of AJU students are not permitted to use the fitness center.